Core Workflows¶

 Available modules:

-When --module is not specified, all available modules are run.
+When --module is omitted, all modules run.

 Plot¶

-oneehr plot --config experiment.toml --style nature
+uv run oneehr plot --config experiment.toml --style nature

 Style presets: default, nature, lancet, wide.